zofe/rapyd-admin/README.md

 ---
-### DataEdit
+### Edit
-DataEdit is a "form component" usually binded to a model with:
+Edit is a "form component" usually binded to a model with:

 - "buttons" and "actions" (undo, save, etc..)
 - form "fields"